rscheffers82/100Days-of-Code/log.md

 **Today's Progress:**  Read up on `eslint` and how to use it for future projects.

-**Thoughts:** Added eslint to my own personal portfolio website and the Simon Game.
-Picked up several code mistakes and cleaned them up, more projects will follow.
+**Thoughts:** Added eslint to my own personal portfolio website and the Simon and Tic Tac toe games.
+The lint picked up several code mistakes and I cleaned them up, more projects will follow.

 **Link(s) to work:**
 <br />[Portfolio website](https://github.com/rscheffers82/personal-site)